 The early 1980's was a turbulent time for the practice with a number of new partners entering and exiting.
 On 1 October, 1980, Ignazio Sciacca retired as a partner, and Leo Patrick Luton White and Donna Maree McCallum were admitted to partnership.
-Leo White retired as a partner on 23 April, 1982 and became the first resident barrister practising in Cairns.
+Leo White prior to joining the firm was the first practising Barrister in Cairns.
+He retired as a partner on 23 April, 1982.
 Donna McCallum retired on 29 May, 1984 to later become a magistrate at Toowoomba.

 The current Partnership comprises of Chris Wright who became a partner in May 1987, Jamie McAlister entered the Partnership in July 1998 and Martin Treston joined in January 2005.